superbabyformula/git-practice-public/README.md

 7. Checkout the f2 branch.
 8. Add "2. f2 0" to the end of this file.
 9. Stage the changes, but don't commit.
 Undo the changes so that they are no longer staged.
-10.Undo the changes so that they are no longer tracked (i.e. they have been completely rolled back)
+10. Undo the changes so that they are no longer tracked (i.e. they have been completely rolled back)
 11. Add "2. f2 1" to the end of this file.
 12. Commit the changes  with comment "f2 1"
 13. Checkout the f3 branch.